 In the worse case, expectations may be imposing.

-From a language perspective, in English, relatives in the extended family are acknowledged as uncles, aunties and cousins, i.e. generation & gender.
-While in Chinese, there are various terms for relatives in the extended family (eg. paternal or maternal), and people need to be greeted correctly in respect.
+From a language perspective, in English — relatives in the extended family are acknowledged as uncles, aunties and cousins, i.e. generation & gender.
+While in Chinese — there are specific terms for relatives in the extended family (eg. paternal or maternal), and people need to be greeted correctly with respect.

 Understanding some of this helps one navigate through the workings of a Chinese church.

 In 1 Samuel 18, 19, Jonathan was torn between loyalties to his father, Saul, or to support his friend, David (Saul’s subordinate).
 Jonathan objectively decided based on truth and facts.
 Jonathan chose to do the right thing, at a cost to himself.

 Here’s an excerpt from a previous blog post on Submission, Authority and Abuse (click here) in church.